 JNMA is included and associated with

-Journal of Nepal Medical Association is published bimonthly by Nepal Medical Association since 1963.
+Journal of Nepal Medical Association is published monthly by the Nepal Medical Association since 1963.

 Publication Charge Policy